SatoshiumAI/satoshium-us/attestor/templates/source-attestation-template.md

-# Evidence Attestation Template
+# Source Attestation Template

 ## Purpose

-This template provides a standardized format for documenting attestations regarding evidence.
+This template provides a standardized format for documenting attestations regarding sources.

-Its purpose is to preserve transparency, attribution, traceability, and context when an attestor makes a statement concerning evidence, supporting documentation, records, datasets, media, or other information relevant to a claim, event, identity, or record.
+Its purpose is to preserve attribution, transparency, traceability, and context when an attestor makes a statement concerning a source, its origin, relevance, authorship, provenance, or relationship to a claim, record, event, or subject.

-An evidence attestation documents an observation or statement about evidence.
+A source attestation documents a statement about a source.

-It does not determine whether the evidence is correct.
+It does not determine whether the source is correct, authoritative, or trustworthy.

 ---